Academic Standing, Class Levels, Re-Admission

 - Will not participate in extracurricular activities, such as varsity or club athletics or special interest clubs

-- Will not hold rank in the Corps of Cadets or hold or hold additional Corps responsibilities
+- Will not hold rank in the Corps of Cadets or hold additional Corps responsibilities

 - Restricted to 12 credits per trimester.